lewstherin/cadinsor/README.md

 Cadinsor
 ===
 ## What is Cadinsor?
 Cadinsor provides OAuth like authentication to validate requests from your client apps to your backend Rails application.
 It can be easily mounted onto any application as it is a Rails engine.
-Currently supports both JSON and XML formats.
+It currently supports both JSON and XML formats.

+## Why Cadinsor?
+I was building a mobile app on top of my existing rails app and I could find no easy/ standard way of securing the requests to my APIs.
+This is probably one reason why there are a lot of mobile apps that rely on obscurity as a means of security or really don't bother about security at all.
+(If you have doubts, just take a visit to your router while using your favorite mobile apps).
+I think that for most of these problems, there is an easy fix and that is what I've tried to provide here.

 ## Setup Instructions
   Add the cadinsor gem your gem file and then run the install generator.
 The installer will ask you would like to mount the engine.